Jberry1218/Rails-mock-Twitter/README.md

-# Ruby on Rails Tutorial sample application
+# Ruby on Rails Tutorial - mock Twitter app

-This is the sample application for [*Ruby on Rails Tutorial: Learn Web Development with Rails*](https://www.railstutorial.org/)
+This is the Twitter-like sample application for [*Ruby on Rails Tutorial: Learn Web Development with Rails*](https://www.railstutorial.org/)
 (6th edition) by Michael Hartl